srafique98/SWEProject/CustomerNotes.md

   - In the future, avoid many columns and merge into one.
 It should be a single box detailing the current information into a single column.
   - (Optional) For location, if we input "H" then dropdown menu will recommend cities that start with "H".
 Maybe for job filter as well.
   - Have a Job title stand out more to make it easier to read/find and bold to stand out more.
 Other info is smaller so it is not as distacting.
   - Job description should be populated after clicking a button on the job listing side.
   - The job description should include all the information on the job and an easy way to apply.

+# Sprint 2 April 5th - March 29th
+## Insights
+  -
+## Feedback
+  -